 Dear Conference Planner,

 You’ll find brief information here about me and the presentations I offer.
 Each workshop (except for the Beat-the-Clock essay workshop) is 45-55 minutes in length, and workshops can be combined to fit a theme or address specific audience needs.
 Topics are updated and refreshed each year, and new topics added.
-If you wish to view a 2012 presentation on video, you’ll find “Teach Language Arts the Easy, Natural Way” on the Excellence in Literature site.
+If you wish to view a very dated presentation on video, you’ll find a 2012 version of “Teach Language Arts the Easy, Natural Way” on the Excellence in Literature site.

 Thanks again for visiting — I look forward to hearing from you!